 Glossary

-- Super Shoe – A specialized running shoe built with a carbon-fiber plate sandwiched between two layers of foam.
-While a traditional running shoe has cushion to absorb impact, a super shoe will compress and rebound like a spring.
+• Super Shoe – A specialized running shoe built with a carbon-fiber plate sandwiched between two layers of foam.
+In addition to being highly cushioned, a super shoe will compress and rebound like a spring.

-- Stack Height – Refers to the amount of shoe material (cushion) between the foot and the ground.
+• Stack Height – The amount of shoe material (cushion) between the foot and the ground.

-- Toebox – The front of the shoe surrounding the ball of the foot and toes.
+• Toebox – The front area of the shoe surrounding the ball of the foot and toes.

 How to Choose Marathon Shoes